tumagonx/nwjs_docs_old/Tray.md

 ### click

 Emitted when user clicks the menu item with left mouse button.
-You can only catch this event on `Windows` and `Linux`, since there is no way to catch it on Mac.
-So you should never make user interactive rely on the `click` event.

 And you cannot catch click with right mouse button, because it is used to show menu.
 Even if you're not binding a menu to a tray, you still can not listen to it.
 Double click events are also ignored.